-1. A white/off-white, blue, orange or gray collared polo/crew (no more than 4 buttons) or a collared button front shirt may be worn.
+- 1. A white/off-white, blue, orange, black, or gray collared polo/crew (no more than 4 buttons) or a collared button-front shirt may be worn.
 Either long or short sleeves are permitted.
-Turtlenecks are permitted.

-2. Approved colors for all sweaters, sweatshirts, fleece tops and Scarfs are white/off-white, blue, orange, or gray.
+Turtlenecks are permitted. - 2.
+Approved colors for all sweaters, sweatshirts, fleece tops, and Scarfs are white/off-white, blue, orange, black, or gray.
 No hooded sweatshirts are permitted.

-3. Plain long sleeved white, off-white, orange, blue or gray may be worn under polo/or button front shirts.
+3. Plain long-sleeved white, off-white, orange, blue, black, or gray may be worn under polo/or button-front shirts.
 No other layering under or over approved tops.

-B) BOTTOM

-1. Permitted lower body attire must be worn around the waist.

-2. No denim, jeans, sweat, tights, yoga pants, leggings, or windbreaker style of pants shall be worn.

-3. Skirts/jumpers length must extend beyond the fingertips when arms are down to the side.

-4. Shorts length must extend beyond the fingertips when arms are down to the side.
-Khaki (tan) or dark blue Capri style pants are allowed.

-5. Approved colors for all bottoms are solid color khaki (tan) or dark blue.
-Corduroy material in solid khaki (tan) or dark blue is acceptable.
+BOTTOMS

+- 1. Permitted lower body attire must be worn around the waist.
+No holes or tears. - 2.
+NO denim, jeans, sweats, tights, yoga pants, leggings, or windbreaker style of pants shall be worn - 3.
+Skirts/jumpers must be fingertip length or longer.
+Back slit is to be no more than 4 inches above the knee. - 4.
+Shorts must be of fingertip length.
+Khaki (tan), or dark blue.
+Capri style pants are allowed. - 5.
+Approved colors for all bottoms are solid color khaki (tan), dark blue or black.
+Corduroy material in solid khaki (tan) or dark blue is acceptable. - 1.
+Permitted lower body attire must be worn around the waist. - 2.
+No denim, jeans, sweat, tights, yoga pants, leggings, or windbreaker style of pants shall be worn.
+Cordurey material is acceptable. - 3.
+Skirts/jumpers or shorts length must extend beyond the fingertips when arms are down to the side. - 4.
+Approved colors for all bottoms are solid color khaki (tan), gray, black, or dark blue.